Alonso-del-Arte/chess/doc/Bibliography.md

 (1989).
 * Ron Harman and Shaun Taulbut, *Winning with the Scandinavian*.
 New York: Henry Holt and Company (1993).
+* Anatoly Karpov, *Winning with the Spanish*.
+New York: Henry Holt and Company (1994).
 * Tony Kosten, *The Latvian Gambit Lives!*.
 London: B.T.
 Batsford (2001).
 * David Levens, *Chess Basics*.
 London: Hamlyn (2018).
 * Jessica Era Martins, *Chess Strategy for Beginners: Winning Maneuvers to